Wolf3s/xbmc4xbox-python/python/Doc/library/timeit.rst

    method.
 The :meth:`.repeat` method is a convenience to call :meth:`.timeit` multiple times and return a list of results.

-   .. versionchanged:: 2.6
-      The *stmt* and *setup* parameters can now also take objects that are callable without arguments.
+   The *stmt* and *setup* parameters can also take objects that are callable without arguments.
 This will embed calls to them in a timer function that will then be executed by :meth:`.timeit`.
 Note that the timing overhead is a little larger in this case because of the extra function calls.

    .. method:: Timer.timeit(number=1000000)